Cosmology episode: Types of Cosmology Episodes

-Disastrous Cosmology Episodes
+Levels of Analysis

 A 2016 article titled "Cosmology Episodes: A Reconceptualization," Doug Orton and Kari O'Grady identified three taxonomies that they found helpful in studying 164 citations of the term "cosmology episode" on Google Scholar.

 One taxonomy was based on level of analysis (nation, community, organization, team, and individual).

-One taxonomy was based on five resilience processes (anticipating, sense-losing, improvising, sense-remaking, and renewing).
+The second taxonomy was based on five resilience processes (anticipating, sense-losing, improvising, sense-remaking, and renewing).

 The third taxonomy -- of interest here -- is level of intensity of the cosmology episode (catastrophe, disaster, crisis, ancillary, and metaphorical).

 Communications researchers tend to be more present in the study of community disasters; management researchers tend to be more present in the study of organizational crises.

 Importantly, though, it is possible for a community-level cosmology episode to be catastrophic (e.g. Hurricane Katrina), disastrous (e.g the Red River floods of 1997), a crisis (e.g. the 22 July 2005 Stockwell Subway Shooting), ancillary (e.g. an e coli epidemic for a food company), and metaphorical (e.g. the introduction of new technology in an Italian courtroom).